 Wait, you know what?

-The thing is, you have hijacked it, you have taken the meaning away.
+The thing is, you have hijacked it.

-You don't know if you can help protect.
+You don't know what you can protect.

 Don't try to shut the black community out.